bmanders716/bmanders716.github.io/cookbook.md

 Any fruit may be put in the middle, when it is served.

-If oranges are used, boil 1Ω gill of water with º†lb. of lump sugar, until it sticks to a knife like an icicle.
+If oranges are used, boil 1Ì†ßill of water with Ï†¨b. of lump sugar, until it sticks to a knife like an icicle.

 Peel the oranges, and roll them in it.

-If apples are used, boil them gently in one pint of water, with º†lb. of sugar.
+If apples are used, boil them gently in one pint of water, with Ï†¨b. of sugar.

 When tender, add a little cochineal.